 Does any rail transit stimulate new development?
-In the mid-1990s, the Federal Transit Administration asked this question of Robert Cervero, who is a strong proponent of transit-oriented developments, and Samuel Seskin, who works for Parsons Brinkerhoff, the consulting firm that has had a hand in almost every major rail transit project since the first New York City subway was built.
-Despite their bias in favor of rail transit, the authors found that "urban rail transit investments rarely 'create' new growth."
-At best, it may "redistribute growth that would have taken place without the investment."45
+In the mid-1990s, the FTA asked this question of Robert Cervero, who is a strong proponent of transit-oriented developments, and Samuel Seskin, who works for Parsons Brinkerhoff, the consulting firm that has had a hand in many major rail transit projects over the decades.
+Despite their bias in favor of rail transit, the authors found that "urban rail transit investments rarely 'create' new growth," and at best, it may "redistribute growth that would have taken place without the investment."35

 In other words, rail transit is at best a zero-sum game benefiting some property owners at the expense of others.
 The property owners who mainly benefit are those who own land downtown because most rail systems are hub-and-spoke systems that focus on downtown.
 That explains some of the political calculus behind rail: downtown property owners benefit a lot, so they lobby for rail.
 Other property owners each lose a little, so they have little incentive to lobby against it.

-Rail advocates claim that buses won't entice middle-class auto drivers out of their cars but that rail can.
+Rail advocates claim that buses will not entice middle-class automobile drivers out of their cars, but that rail can.
 In reality, improvements in bus service can attract as many new transit riders as rail construction — and at a far lower cost.

-A recent survey found that the median income of Washington, D.C., Metrorail riders was 47 percent higher than Metrobus riders, and that 98 percent of rail riders owned an automobile compared with only 80 percent of bus riders.48 For those who want to get middle-class commuters out of their cars, this is a Pyrrhic victory, considering that the fossil-fuel-generated electricity used to power the Metrorail system emits more carbon dioxide (CO2) per passenger mile than the average SUV.
-Meanwhile bus riders face repeated service cuts so that the transit agency can keep the trains running.49
+A survey found that the median income of Washington, D.C., Metrorail riders was 47 percent higher than Metrobus riders, and that 98 percent of rail riders owned an automobile compared with only 80 percent of bus riders.36 For those who want to get middle-class commuters out of their cars, this is a Pyrrhic victory, considering that the fossil-fuel-generated electricity used to power the Metrorail system emits more carbon dioxide per passenger mile than the average SUV.
+Meanwhile bus riders have faced repeated service cuts so that the transit agency can keep the trains running.37

-In the late 1990s, the San Francisco Bay Area Metropolitan Transportation Commission — which spends two-thirds of the region's transportation funds on transit systems that carry only four percent of the region's passenger travel — was considering where to invest.50 One possible project was an extension of BART trains to San Jose, a line so expensive that taxpayers would spend nearly $100 per trip.
+In the late 1990s, the San Francisco Bay Area Metropolitan Transportation Commission — which spends two-thirds of the region's transportation funds on transit systems which carry only four percent of the region's passenger travel — was considering where to invest.38 One possible project was an extension of BART trains to San Jose, a line so expensive that taxpayers would spend nearly $100 per trip.
 Another project was improved bus service in Richmond, a city with a heavy population of low-income minorities.
-Bus improvements, planners estimated, would cost just 75 cents per trip.51 The commission decided to support the rail line and not the bus improvements.
+Bus improvements, planners estimated, would cost just 75 cents per trip.39 The commission decided to support the rail line and not the bus improvements.
 In the commission's judgment, spending $100 to attract one high-tech worker onto a train was more important than spending the $100 to attract 133 low-income workers onto buses.

-A factor behind such decisions is that middle-class workers are more likely to vote than lower-income workers.
-Getting those voters to support the idea of transit as a daily necessity — rather than something used only by those who can't afford cars — is part of the rail agenda.
-Thus, the real goal is not to get a large number of people out of their cars.
-Instead, the goal seems to be to get enough people out of their cars to create some middle-class transit dependency to generate support for increased transit funding.
+A factor behind such decisions is that middle-income individuals are more likely to vote than lower-income individuals.
+Getting voters to support the idea of transit as a daily necessity — rather than something used only by those who cannot afford cars — is part of the rail agenda.
+Thus, the goal is not so much to get a large number of people out of their cars, but to get enough people out of their cars to create some middle-class transit dependency and generate support for transit funding.

 3. Rails Avoid Congestion

-Rail advocates say that an advantage of rail cars is that they aren't slowed by congestion, as are cars and buses.
-But that begs the question why a small number of people deserve a heavily subsidized transit system allowing them to avoid congestion, while everyone else who is paying the subsidies has to sit in traffic.
+Rail advocates say that an advantage of rail is that it is not slowed by congestion, as are cars and buses.
+But that begs the question why a small number of people deserve a heavily subsidized transit system allowing them to avoid congestion, while everyone else who is paying the subsidies for rail has to sit in traffic.

-More importantly, the premise that we need rail because buses can't avoid congestion is incorrect.
+More importantly, the premise that we need rail because buses cannot avoid congestion is incorrect.
 Most major urban freeway systems have high-occupancy vehicle (HOV) lanes or high-occupancy toll (HOT) lanes.
-HOT lane tolls are adjusted to ensure that the lanes don't become congested.
-An urban area with a complete network of HOV or HOT lanes as a part of every freeway could allow buses to avoid congestion throughout the region.
+HOT lane tolls are adjusted to ensure that the lanes do not become congested.
+An urban area with a network of HOV or HOT lanes as a part of every freeway could allow buses to avoid congestion throughout the region.